Animation BA (Hons)Study level: Undergraduate

 International experience opportunities

-Our sandwich degree option allows a full-year placement, which can be taken abroad.
-The art and design course teams work hard to ensure that all students have the opportunity to widen their cultural understanding and feed their creative research through travel.
+We aim to encourage students to broaden their horizons by taking advantage of either study abroad or placement opportunities2.
+The art and design course teams work hard to ensure that students have the opportunity to widen their cultural understanding and feed their creative research through travel.
 Our students have gone on study trips to Lisbon, Barcelona, Paris and Copenhagen (subject to additional costs).
 These experiences often underpin independent projects and allow you to gain confidence in travelling abroad.

 |Requirement||What we're looking for|